xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Data integration introduction/Data Integration Overview.md

 Note:

--   Public network access is supported - just select the classic network as the network type.
+-   Public network access is supported - only select the classic network as the network type.
 Note the speed of the public network bandwidth and relevant network traffic charges when using this type of network.
 It is not recommended except for special cases.
 -   Network connections are planned for data synchronization, you can use the locally added resource + Script Mode scheme for synchronous data transfer, you can also use the shell + datax scheme.
 -   The Virtual Private Cloud \(VPC\) creates an isolated network environment and allows you to customize the IP address range, network segments, and gateways.
 VPC applications expand as the VPC security improves, and thus Data Integration provides RDS for MySQL, RDS for SQL Server, and RDS for PostgreSQL and eliminates the need to purchase extra ECSs that reside on the same network as the VPC.
-Instead, the system ensures interconnectivity by detecting devices automatically through the reverse proxy.
-The support for other Alibaba Cloud databases including PPAS, OceanBase, Redis, MongoDB, Memcache, TableStore, and HBase will also be available in the future.
+Instead, the system guarantees interconnectivity by detecting devices automatically through the reverse proxy.
+The support for other Alibaba Cloud databases including PPAS, OceanBase, Redis, MongoDB, Memcache, TableStore, and HBase is also be available in the future.
 For any non-RDS data sources, an ECS on the same network is required for configuring data integration synchronization tasks on the VPC network and ensuring interconnectivity.

 ## Limits {#section_isw_gw5_42b .section}